famouswelshman/16bit-reviews/README.md

 ## HTML
-Testing for responsive element of this app took considerable time although i chose a pre built template from Bootstrap as the framework for my front end application but this required additional container and the use of a cards insert from Bootstrap to visually display the review data.
+Testing for responsive element of this app took considerable time although i chose a pre built template from Bootstrap as the framework for my front end application but this required additional containers and the use of a cards insert from Bootstrap to visually display the review data.
 ## CSS

 ## Javascript
 ## Flask (Python)